NUTRITION VALUE

 We're starting with Medicaid In Lieu of Services

-Using healthy food as part of healthcare to prevent, manage, or treat disease — including medically tailored meals, grocery boxes, and produce vouchers for conditions like diabetes or cancer.
+Medically appropriate nutrition interventions to prevent, manage, or treat disease.
+Examples including medically tailored meals, healthy food packs, and produce vouchers for conditions like diabetes or cancer.

 Definition Food Vendor / Provider

-An organization supplying healthy food or meals as part of Michigan Medicaid healthcare benefits.
-Examples: Mom’s Meals (medically-tailored delivered meals) and Trinity Farms (locally grown produce CSA bundles in southeast Michigan).
+An organization supplying healthy food or meals as part of FAM programs.
+Examples: Mom’s Meals (statewide medically-tailored delivered meals) and The Farm at Trinity Health (locally grown produce for healthy food packs in southeast Michigan).

 Four cartoon-style figures including an elderly person in a wheelchair, a woman holding a baby, and a man holding a box of vegetables, with a bag of groceries on the ground.